adinh254/CPSC449-Project-2-4/README.md

 # start the services

-THESE ARE THE COMMANDS TO TEST AND USE
+THESE ARE THE COMMANDS TO TEST AND USE RIGHT AFTER YOU RUN OUR PROGRAM

 User Services
 Test createUser: